-- 1. Choose any topic from the topics listed in the lecture schedule. - 2.
-The professor must approve your topic. - 3.
-The paper must be double-spaced, one inch margins on all sides, 12 point font, and at least 14 pages long plus bibliography. - 4.
-It should include a minimum of ten (10) cited references from books and peer-reviewed articles.
-Wikipedia is not an acceptable source. - 5.
-The paper should include tables, maps or graphs (notate the source). - 6.
-In case of citation of references in the text, use APA format (parentheses) and NOT the MLA format (You will be given printout examples in the class). - 7.
-There should be a cover page showing the title, your name, course number, instructor's name and the semester (i.e. Fall 2017). - 8.
-Sub-headings should be used in the paper along an introduction and a conclusion. - 9.
-The bibliography should be written properly at the end of the paper. - 10.
-The deadline for submission of the paper is November 20, 2017. - 11.
-If you have any question(s) come and see me. - 12.
+- 1. The professor must approve your topic.
+Choose one from the topics listed in the lecture schedule. - 2.
+The paper must be double-spaced, one inch margins on all sides, 12 point font, and at least 12 pages long plus bibliography. - 3.
+It should include a minimum of 10 cited references from books and peer-reviewed articles. - 4.
+The paper should include tables, maps or graphs (notate the source). - 5.
+In case of citation of references in the text, use APA format (parentheses) and NOT the MLA format (You will be given examples in the class).

+- 6. There should be a cover page showing the title, your name, course number, instructor's name and the semester (i.e. Fall 2023). - 7.
+Sub-headings should be used in the paper along an introduction and a conclusion. - 8.
+The bibliography should be written properly at the end of the paper. - 9.
+I must receive the first draft before November 14, 2023.
+I will have a look at it, make comments and give it back to you to improve it (By email). - 10.
+The deadline for submission of the final draft paper is December 1, 2023 (By email) - 11.
+If you have any question(s) come and see me or call me. - 12.
 Not following of any of these points will reduce your grade.